Harmonica: Chromatic

+Upper holes 1-12 are the same notes available on a 12-hole chromatic harmonica (C4-C♯7), and labelled to allow players to read the same sheet music.
+The additional lower octave (C3-B3) available on the 16-hole harmonica are also labelled 1-4 and are rarely written for, but necessary for mimicking the full range of soprano clarinet and alto saxophone.

 Diatonic

 Strictly speaking, diatonic denotes any harmonica designed to play in a single key—though the standard Richter-tuned diatonic harmonica can play other keys by forcing its reeds to play tones that are not part of its basic scale.
 Depending on the country, "diatonic harmonica" may mean either the tremolo harmonica (in East Asia) or blues harp (in Europe and North America).
 Other diatonic harmonicas include octave harmonicas.

 Here is the note layout for a standard diatonic in the key of G major: